 Nasser Al Salem was born in Mecca.
 He lives and works in Jeddah, Saudi Arabia.

 Florie Salnot is a designer concerned with social issues.
 For her Plastic Gold project she works with women from Western Sahara.
 The Sahrawi women now live in refugee camps at desert sites in Algeria.
 Inspired by the traditional jewellery worn by these women, Salnot has devised a craft they can practise despite their limited resources.
 She uses only hot sand, simple tools and spray paint to transform discarded plastic bottles into necklaces and bracelets.

 Florie Salnot was born in France.
 She now works between Hamburg, London and Paris.

 Plastic Gold was supported by London-based Sandblast charity, promoting Saharawi refugee voices through the arts.

 Pascal Zoghbi is a typographer who specialises in Arabic fonts.
 Until recently, the range of fonts available for printing in Arabic was very small, but font design is now a growing field.
 The challenge is to devise fonts that stay faithful to the conventions of the Arabic script while matching contemporary needs.
 In 29LT Fonts Collection, Zoghbi illustrates this process with each letter of the Arabic alphabet, linking historical forms to his own typography.

-Zoghbi’s design studio, 29Letters, has created new typographical styles for newspapers, magazines, architecture, wayfinding and software.
-They also created the font Nada Debs used for Concrete Carpet (in the centre of the room).
+Zoghbi's design studio, 29Letters, has created new typographical styles for newspapers, magazines, architecture, wayfinding and software.
+They also created the font Nada Debs used for Concrete Carpet.